Dave-team/Knowledge-base/Business-Intelligence/Data use cases.md

 - Business reporting.
 Companies know they need data but don’t have any structure.
 Export from tools and do analysis in spreadsheet or the tools themselves
 - Business intelligence.
 Data warehouse and ETL is in place which combine all data sources centrally and existing reports are automated in a BI tool.
 This is where data can start having an impact – good drill downs, data is embedded in other tools and data drives specific actions that move the needle
 - Ad hoc analysis / insight.
 We collect large amounts of good data and people trust the data.
 This is where we can really start to dig in and start answering new questions that previously couldn’t be answered (using data transformations and python).
 - Hybrid data teams.
 Data analysis is sophisticated enough that each team has their own experts.
 Demand for data is high and most teams can self serve.
-We can move towards an environment of experimentation and statistical analysis which is what the data team can start focusing on.
+We can move towards an environment of experimentation and statistical analysis which is what tfhe data team can start focusing on.
 The company becomes data driven and has the BI tool as frame of mind when doing analysis
 - Predictive analytics and machine learning.
 This is where statistical analysis is then being pushed into production.
 This is where data is automatically making decisions that can help the company – e.g. forecast churn, automate some marketing channel.

 ![Data hierarchy](https://user-images.githubusercontent.com/28791247/93708163-f624e500-fb2b-11ea-911d-dd353e9b9a16.png)